Curb Racing: Car No. 27 history

+Car No. 27 results

 Car No. 37 history

 After Gary Baker and Mike Curb purchased Brewco Motorsports in September 2007, Baker-Curb Racing took over the No. 37 Ford for the final nine races of the season.
 Baker-Curb also inherited the No. 37's sponsor Kick-Butt Energy Ballz.
 Bobby East drove the No. 37 in Baker-Curb's first race at California Speedway in Fontana, finishing 24th.
 The car was split over the final eight races by East, John Graham, Casey Atwood, and Brad Baker.
 The team's best 2007 finish in 9 attempts was a 14th-place finish at Dover by Atwood.
 Kick-Butt left the team after the season.

 The No. 37 began 2008 running Fords out of the team's new shop, but had no sponsor.
 Baker began the season as the team's primary driver, running 5 of the first 6 races, with Greg Biffle running at Atlanta bringing Cub Cadet sponsorship.
 Burney Lamar then started and parked at Texas, John Young crashed out at Phoenix, and Raphael Martinez earned a top-20 at the Mexico City road course with Canel's and Scotiabank sponsoring.
 Lamar then returned for the next 7 races, running 6 as a start and park entry, with Biffle's foundation funding a full race effort at Nashville.
 Baker ran the full race at Daytona with RFD-TV sponsorship, finishing 27th.
 The No. 37 team shut down after Daytona due to lack of funding.
 The best 2008 finish for the team in 19 attempts was 18th with Lamar at Nashville.

 The No. 37 Ford returned for the final two races of the 2009 season as a start and park entry.
 Kevin Hamlin drove an unsponsored car at both Phoenix and Homestead.
 The following season in 2010, the No. 37 Ford attempted three races in the middle of the season as a start and park entry, at Loudon and Gateway with Kevin Swindell and at Chicago with Josh Wise.

+Car No. 37 results

 Car No. 97 history

 In 2001, Phil Parsons ran a No. 97 Morton Salt Chevrolet in the Busch Grand National race at Kentucky Speedway.
 Parsons qualified fifth but ran into trouble and finished 34th.

+Car No. 97 results

 Car No. 98 history

 Following the shutdown of the Baker-Curb's No. 37 Ford team halfway through the 2008 season, Curb-Agajanian ran an unsponsored No. 98 Chevrolet as a start and park entry with Johnny Sauter driving in two late-summer races.
 Sauter ran the No. 98 at Michigan and Bristol.

 In 2013, Curb was listed as owner (similar to his role with ThorSport in the Truck series) of Kevin Swindell’s part-time #98 Nationwide Series ride with Biagi-DenBeste Racing.